To try out DMX you have 2 possibilities: one is easy and immediate, the other is easy:

 DMX comes with some predefined topic types that you saw in the topic type menu of the Search/Create dialog:

 There are also some predefined association types.
 One of those association types is called “Organizational Involvement” and it describes the role a person can have in an organization.

 To specify the person’s role in the organization, create an association from “Cathy Jones” to the “Organization No. 1”.
 The in-map details show up again.
 DMX automatically created an association of type “Organizational Involvement”.

 Right-click onto the association to open the context menu and select “Edit”.

 The detail panel opens again and displays a form.
 You can now select an “Organizational Role” from a predefined set of possible values, e.g. “Member”.

 For your changes to take effect click “Save”.

-Now this is a more meaningful association.
-If you right-click and select “Related” on “Organization No. 1” you see how the role can be usefuel when navigating in DMX.
+Now this is a meaningful association.
+If you right-click and select “Related” on “Organization No. 1” you see how the role can be useful when navigating in DMX.
 If you have entered more than one person, you can scroll down in the detail panel to see all persons and their respective roles in the organization.

+In this short tutorial, we showed how to create topics and how to work with associations.
 In DMX you are free to define your own topic types and association types.
 Find out more about it in the section about Modeling.